survivejs/webpack-book/manuscript/optimizing_build/01_minifying.md

 *css-loader* allows minifying CSS through [cssnano](http://cssnano.co/).
 Minification needs to be enabled explicitly using the `minimize` option.
 You can also pass [cssnano specific options](http://cssnano.co/optimisations/) to the query to customize the behavior further.

-[clean-css-loader](https://www.npmjs.com/package/clean-css-loader) allows you to use a popular CSS minifier known as [clean-css](https://www.npmjs.com/package/clean-css).
+[clean-css-loader](https://www.npmjs.com/package/clean-css-loader) allows you to use a popular CSS minifier [clean-css](https://www.npmjs.com/package/clean-css).

 [optimize-css-assets-webpack-plugin](https://www.npmjs.com/package/optimize-css-assets-webpack-plugin) is a plugin based option that applies a chosen minifier on CSS assets.
 Using *extract-text-webpack-plugin* can lead to duplicated CSS given it only merges text chunks. *optimize-css-assets-webpack-plugin* avoids this problem by operating on the generated result and thus can lead to a better result.